Full-Metal-Alchemist/NativEats/README.md

 npm run web -w app
 // To install a package to the app or api directory npm install PACKAGE -w DIRECTORY
-// To install a package as a dev dependency to the app or api directory npm install PACKAGE -D -w DIRECTORY